cnbatch/kcptube/docs/parameters_en.md

 This bandwidth values should not larger than your actual bandwidth, otherwise this will cause the sending window to be congested and cause blocking.

+**Important Notice**:<br>
+KCPTube will calculate and set the KCP sending window size based on the delay value of the handshake packet and the values of outbound_bandwidth and inbound_bandwidth about 5 seconds after the KCP link is established.
+Within a period of time after the setup is completed, there is a high chance that the traffic will fluctuate significantly, or even the traffic may suddenly drop to 0, and it will take several seconds to recover.

 ## KCP Mode Default Values
 | Fast Mode    | kcp_sndwnd | kcp_rcvwnd|kcp_nodelay|kcp_interval|kcp_resend|kcp_nc |
 |  ----        | :----:     | :----:    | :----:    | :----:     | :----:   |:----: |